February 18, 2019

 With massive increases in data collection, scientists must diligently apply Luminex data management practices, well-defined quality controls, and consistent analyses¹ in order to be efficient and effective.
 The Luminex xMAP technology is widely used in research, clinical trials, and diagnostics as it provides a multiplexed immunoassay platform to measure complex humoral responses.
 With instrumentation and bead technology improving, scientists are able to measure larger numbers of analytes on a greater number of samples.

 Although typical Luminex xMAP exports are easy to read, they are often exported as multi-tab files that require human interaction and manipulation of the data in order to perform comprehensive analysis.
 Standard analysis mechanisms that involve manual processing of data are arduous and prone to errors.
-Results and visualizations of Luminex data are often shared without comprehensive annotations on how the analysis was performed; leaving out valuable background information such as well-exclusions, curve fits, and background calculations.
+Results and visualizations of Luminex data from bioinformatics software are often shared without comprehensive annotations on how the analysis was performed; leaving out valuable background information such as well-exclusions, curve fits, and background calculations.

 With the right tools, scientists can maintain a comprehensive, error-free catalog of Luminex data and analyses.
-To learn more about using LabKey Server SDMS to manage Luminex data, check out the Luminex documentation library on the LabKey Support Portal or request a demo.
+To learn more about using LabKey SDMS to manage Luminex data, check out the Luminex documentation library on the LabKey Support Portal or request a demo.

 ¹ Eckels J, Nathe C, Nelson EK, et al. Quality control, analysis and secure sharing of Luminex® immunoassay data using the open source LabKey Server platform.
 BMC Bioinformatics.
 2013;14:145.
 Published 2013 Apr 30. doi:10.1186/1471-2105-14-145